-3.1 Add a monitor resource (raw monitor resource)
+3-1.
+Add a monitor resource (disk resource)

 Add monitor resources to monitor the target disk.
-Raw monitor is used as an example of a monitor resource to be added.
+Disk monitor is used as an example of a monitor resource to be added.

-- 1. In the Group Definitions list, click Next. - In the Monitor Resource Definitions list, click Add. - 3.
+- 1. In the Group, click Next. - 2.
+In the Monitor Resource, click Add. - 3.
 The Monitor Resource Definition dialog box is displayed.
 When a shared disk is used in the cluster environment, the first monitor resource information is created by default when the cluster name is defined.
 When a mirror disk is used in the cluster environment, the first monitor resource information is created by default when the cluster name is defined.
 The fifth and sixth monitor resource information is created by default when the mirror disk resource is added.
-Select the monitor resource type raw monitor in the Type box, and enter the monitor resource name raww1 in the Name box.
+Select the monitor resource type disk monitor in the Type box, and enter the monitor resource name diskw1 in the Name box.
 Click Next. - 4.
-When a shared disk is used, enter the target monitor disk and raw device name (/dev/raw/raw1).
-Nothing needs to be entered in Device Name.
-When mirroring disks are used, enter the target monitor disk and raw device name (/dev/raw/raw1).
-Enter the device name (/dev/sdb1) in Device Name.
-Click Next. - 5.
 Configure the monitor settings.
-Do not change the default value and click Next. - 6.
-Specify the recovery target.
-Click Browse. - 7.
-Click cluster in the tree view shown.
-Click OK. - 8.
-Select Stop the cluster daemon and shut down OS in the Final Action box, and click Finish.
+Do not change the default value and click Next. - When using shared disks or volume manager, enter Method (READ(RAW)) and Monitor Target Raw Device Name (/dev/raw/raw1).
+Do not enter Monitor Target.
+When using mirror disks, enter Method (READ(RAW)), Monitor Target (/dev/sdb1) and Monitor Target Raw Device Name (/dev/raw/raw1).
+Click Next. - 6.
+Set Recovery Target.
+Click Browse. - Select LocalServer on the tree view being displayed, and click OK.
+LocalServer is set to Recovery Target. - 8.
+Select Stop the cluster service and shut down OS in the Final Action box, and click Finish

 3-2.
-Add a monitor resource (NIC Link Up/Down monitor for management group)
+Add a monitor resource (NIC Link Up/Down monitor for a management group)